PawanRamaMali/PawanRamaMali/README.md

 A Few of My Favorite Quotes

+> Measuring programming progress by lines of code is like measuring aircraft building progress by weight. - Bill Gates

 > “Anyone can write code that a computer can understand.
 Good programmers write code that humans can understand.”

 > “First, solve the problem.
 Then, write the code.”